Coronavirus: How Europe plans to reopen | DW | 29.04.2021

 Ireland will reopen shops and personal services in May, with hotels, restaurants and bars to follow in early June.
 Deputy Prime Minister Leo Varadkar said the Irish government will decide in late May on a phased return for international travel this summer.

-The Netherlands lifted its curfew last week and allowed cafes to serve customers outdoors.
+The Netherlands lifted its curfew last week and is allowing cafes to serve customers outdoors.
 Dutch households are also permitted to have two outside guests now, with previous restrictions only allowing one visitor.

 At the same time, museums, concert halls and sports venues are still closed down.